Billing and Payments

 In addition, students may also be charged a program specific fee.
 Visit your program’s page for this exact amount.
 For refund questions, view our Semester Program Refund Policy.

 For more information about scholarships, please visit the USD Study Abroad Scholarships webpage.
+You can also view the At-a-Glance scholarship opportunities for Summer 2014 Scholarships and Fall 2014 Scholarships!

 The USD International Studies Abroad programs listed on this website are regarded as extensions of the University's academic curriculum.
 Financial aid, therefore, is available to eligible students for one semester of approved study abroad in a USD-affiliated program with the exception of tuition remission.
 However, it is important to note that financial aid packages may change depending on which program the student is attending.
 Students should meet with a Financial Aid Counselor to discuss this prior to the start of their program.
 For an overview of the necessary Financial Aid steps students should take, click here.